-Experience Confidence and Enjoyment in Learning programs (ExCEL) are individualized counseling and group workshops designed to help you enjoy your learning opportunities at CSUN.
+Experience Confidence and Enjoyment in Learning (ExCEL) is individualized counseling designed to help you enjoy your learning opportunities at CSUN.
 Remember when you were a kid filled with curiosity and a love of learning?
 Remember when nothing would get in your way of leaning how to ride a bicycle, master a video game or put together a difficult puzzle?
-We would like to help you rediscover that enthusiasm, curiosity and confidence in learning through our ExCEL programs.
+We would like to help you rediscover that enthusiasm, curiosity and confidence in learning through ExCEL.
 Learning does not have to be experienced as a tedious and boring activity.
 Learn how to enjoy and have more confidence in your learning journey at CSUN.

 Our counselors have found that a significant percentage of college students have a difficult time enjoying their learning opportunities while in college.
 Many students have experienced "mini" academic traumas before they enter college that reduce their confidence to learn new and difficult material.
 Enjoyment and confidence in learning are two important variables in achieving academic success.
 Your confidence and enjoyment in learning can be increased.

-Below are the ways you can sign up or find out more information about available ExCEL workshops at University Counseling Services.
+Below are the ways you can find out more information about available ExCEL services at University Counseling Services.

 - Call (818) 677-2366, and request an intake for individual counseling with an ExCEL counselor.